Crare/telegrambot/README.md

 # Telegrambot

 Telegrambot with daily messages and commands to get information, like train-timetable, weather, and news.
 It also enables making simple reminders.
-Also it supports voice messages in english language.
-Voice message is sent to Microsoft Watson voice-recoqnition API and it tries to detect what you said.
 Now also supports ruuvi-tags bluetooth beacons to read temperature-, humidity- and pressure-data.

 example command can be found by typing in chat where the bot is running by /help